 Changes the environment to prevent challenging behaviors

-Maintains behaviors such as self control and self-monitoring
+Maintains pro-social behaviors such as self-control and self-monitoring